STRIBILD resistance profile through 96 weeks1-6

 - In combined clinical studies, one or more resistance mutations to EVG, FTC, and/or TDF was detected in 16/30 (53%) subjects treated with STRIBILD who received at least 8 weeks of treatment, had HIV-RNA >400 copies/mL at week 96, or discontinuation, and had evaluable resistance data

-- In a pooled analysis from both studies, subjects (n=13) who developed EVG resistance also showed susceptibility to FTC (due to the development of the M184V/I substitution)
+- In a pooled analysis from both studies, all subjects with evaluable data for RT and IN and who developed EVG resistance (n=13) also showed susceptibility to FTC (due to the development of the M184V/I substitution)

 - EVG-resistant viruses showed varying degrees of cross-resistance in cell culture to raltegravir